 Have you ever tried using an AI keyboard and got responses that made you go "what the heck was that?"
 I certainly have.
 The problem isn't usually the AI itself—it's how we ask for what we want.
-This is where custom prompts come in, and they're kinda like the secret sauce to actually getting useful stuff from your AI keyboard.
+This is where custom prompts come in, and they're like the secret sauce to actually getting useful stuff from your AI keyboard.

 Custom prompts are basically instructions you give to your AI assistant to get specific types of responses.
 Instead of just typing "write email to boss," a good custom prompt might be "Write a professional email to my manager explaining why I need an additional week for the project, mentioning the unexpected technical issues we encountered."